How to avoid burnout

 Why you should take this course

 When our day-to-day jobs involve continually listening to other people’s emotional difficulties, how do we avoid being overwhelmed by them ourselves or succumbing to compassion fatigue?
 We are the ‘tool’ of our trade.
 It could be argued that we have a duty to those we work with to prioritise our own mental health and wellbeing so that we can give them the best possible service.
-This workshop shows you how.
+This live online training events shows you how.

 ‘Burnout’ is commonly defined as a physical and emotional state caused by excessive or overwhelming workplace stress.
 This is often specifically related to work but of course feelings of burnout can be impacted or compounded by other life events and caring roles too.
 Even if we know good stress management techniques, this often isn’t enough.